nainavangani/Naina_Betterzila/README.md

 Visual inspection and comparison of the generated faces with the real dataset are conducted.
 Emphasis is placed on capturing fine details, diversity, and overall visual fidelity.

-I have also worked on sentiment analysis using transformer model before and you can find it here - https://github.com/nainavangani/Transformer-SMS-Spam-Detection
+I have also worked on sentiment analysis using transformer model before and you can find it here - https://github.com/nainavangani/Transformer-SMS-Spam-Detection <br>
 I have also used VAE before for generarting new moon images - https://github.com/nainavangani/PaAC